HarbourMasters/Shipwright/README.md

 ## About Versions

 The Ship of Harkinian's versioning system is a unique system, comprising of a three-numbered version (`x.y.z`) and a version codename.
 The main version number `x` signifies major feature updates that require a new `oot.otr` file.
-The version number `y` signifies major feature updates and bugfixes that most likely do not require a new `oot.otr` file, although it may be a good idea to create a new one.
+The version number `y` signifies major feature updates and bugfixes that do not require a new `oot.otr` file.
 The version number `z` signifies minor updates such as a collection of bugfixes.

 The version codename consists of a sci-fi film character followed by a phonetic alphabet code word.
 The film character represents a major release version which increments with the major `x` or `y` version bumps.
 The code word represents a minor release version which increments with the minor `z` version bump.